House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cons

-• The hoses don’t want to fit in the storage compartment
+• The hoses don’t fit in the storage compartment

 • Weak air hose popped from the pressure